mexisme/docker-init/README.md

   https://docs.docker.com/engine/reference/builder/#stopsignal

-### Running multi-process with "runit", run as "root" user, with the various service scripts stored in /etc/services/
+### Running multi-process with `runit`, run as "root" user, with the various service scripts stored in /etc/services/

 _NOTE:_ You'll need to use `chpst` (http://smarden.org/runit/chpst.8.html) or `su` inside your run scripts.